 Thick, maroon eyeliner with a cat-eye flick at the end is beautiful and chic.
-A simple and effective way to apply this liner look is to use an angled eyeliner brush to help guide the line so it looks clean.
+A simple and effective way to apply this liner look is to use an angled brush to help guide the line so it looks clean.
 If you're using a pencil, apply some to the brush bristles to transfer the color, and if you're using a gel, dip the brush inside the pot.
-Glide the angled brush along the lash-line to ensure the line looks clean and connected.
-To get this color, we recommend Revlon So Fierce!
-Vinyl Eyeliner in Righteous Rum ($9).
+Glide the angled brush along the lash line to ensure the line looks clean and connected.
+To get this color, we recommend Revlon's So Fierce!
+Vinyl Eyeliner in Righteous Rum ($10).

 If using a brush and potted liner on your lower lash line or waterline gives you trouble, try the following: take a standard pencil eyeliner, dip it into your cream or gel liner, wipe off the excess, and apply as you usually would with a pencil.

 Carmine Inner Line

-Lining the inner waterline with a carmine-colored liner as pictured here allows a red accent to accompany any eyeshadow look you create, seeing as the detail is small enough without being the center of attention.
-Create whatever eyeshadow look you're in the mood for, adding the red liner last as the finishing touch.
+Lining the inner waterline with a carmine-colored liner, as Rihanna did expertly here, allows a red accent to accompany any eyeshadow look you create, seeing, as the detail stands out while being subtle enough to pair with other elements.
+Create whatever eyeshadow look you're in the mood for, adding the red liner as the finishing touch.

-Creative and beautiful, the amaranth red tone blended with blue in this gradient-winged eyeliner showcases how red doesn't need to be the complete detail for eye makeup to stand out.
-The blending of the cool and warm tones creates a unique perspective on eyeliner that is just as flattering as it is gorgeous.
+Creative and beautiful, the pinkish glitter blended with true red in this gradient-winged eyeliner showcases how you don't have to stick to one bold color for your eye makeup to stand out.
+The blending of the shimmery and rich pigments creates a unique perspective on eyeliner that is just as complementary as it is gorgeous.

-Burgundy liquid eyeliner applied in a wing shape is a twist on the traditional black liquid liner used to create a classic wing.
-This red tone universally flatters all skin tones and pairs well with lip gloss or bolder lipstick color.
-Try Marc Jacobs Beauty Fineliner Ultra Skinny Gel Eye Crayon in Fine(wine) ($25) for a great date night look, says Brownell.
+A monochromatic burgundy red eyeliner look is a twist on the classic smoky eye.
+This shade looks amazing on all skin tones and pairs well with lip gloss or bolder lipstick color.
+Try an ultra-skinny gel crayon like Chanel's Stylo Yeux ($34) for a great date night look, says Brownell.

 Extra Graphic Wing